In order to protect gorillas, we must also protect the communities that live around the park.

 Sabyinyo Silverback Lodge is Rwanda’s first community owned lodge.
 The idea for such a unique lodge was conceived in partnership with the African Wildlife Foundation (“AWF”) and the International Gorilla Conservation Program (“IGCP”).
-The lodge is managed and operated by The Governors’ Camp Collection, however, its ownership lies in a Community Trust; SACOLA (Sabyinyo Community Livelihood Association).
+The lodge is managed and operated by Governors’ Camp Collection, however, its ownership lies in a community trust; SACOLA (Sabyinyo Community Livelihood Association).
 Special thanks must go to Tayside Associates LLC and the Rwanda Development Board who were also instrumental in getting this landmark project off the ground.

-These income streams have had a most positive impact on the lives of local people and gorilla conservation; they are both the driving force behind many local businesses and the construction of homes for needy families in the area.
-This special revenue-sharing model which sees the community directly benefiting from wildlife tourism and has been copied across many parts of Africa.
+These income streams have had a most positive impact on the lives of local people and gorilla conservation; they are both the driving force behind many local businesses and have enabled the construction of homes for needy families in the area.
+This special revenue-sharing model which sees the community directly benefiting from wildlife tourism has now been copied across many parts of Africa.

 The SACOLA projects, after many years of successful operation, are now too multitudinous to list.
-They include numerous construction projects providing homes and villages for genocide survivors and facilities for the community such as electricity supply, schools, including 77 classrooms and assistance for school fees, construction and equipping schools with computer labs, distribution of water tanks in order to collect rain water from the roofs, water supply projects and the construction of roads, bridges and drainage systems.
+They include numerous construction projects providing homes and villages for genocide survivors and facilities for the community such as electricity supply, schools (including 77 classrooms and assistance for school fees, construction and equipping schools with computer labs), distribution of water tanks in order to collect rain water from the roofs, water supply projects and the construction of roads, bridges and drainage systems.

-Micro financing, the creation and support for Sacco’s (local banking) help for beekeepers, local guides and the construction of walks, a Community Cultural Center and Avocado farming are but a few of the projects for assistance and development of the community.
+Micro financing, the creation and support for Sacco’s (local banking), help for beekeepers, local guides and the construction of a Community Cultural Centre and the introduction of numerous handicraft projects are but a few of the projects for assistance and development of the community.